Two Trump lieutenants found guilty, president implicated - Journal du Cameroun

 While the jury was unable to reach a verdict on 10 counts, prompting the judge to declare a partial mistrial, Manafort was found guilty on the eight remaining charges.

-These included five counts of making false income tax returns, two counts of bank fraud and one of failure to report foreign bank and financial accounts.
+These included five counts of filing false income tax returns, two counts of bank fraud and one of failure to report foreign bank and financial accounts.

 Each of the bank fraud counts carries a significant maximum sentence and the 69-year-old could theoretically live out the remainder of his years in prison — though a legal expert contacted by AFP predicted his sentence would in reality last less than a decade.